 Having said that, coincidentally wearing a similar color or trend as the bridesmaids is not end of the world.
 At the end of the day, wedding is a happy event and attending the wedding in a good mood triumphs any worries or concerns you may have, if you happen to find out your dress looks similar to the bridesmaids’.

-This is the most common dilemma of petite wedding guests.
+This is the most common dilemma of wedding guests.

-For us short girls, high heels are a no brainer, especially for dressy occasions like weddings.
-The most flattering shoes for petite woman are those with low vamps and skinny heels.
+For anyone who wants to look taller and slimmer (who doesn’t?), high heels are a no brainer, especially for dressy occasions like weddings.
+The most flattering shoes for anyone who wants longer legs are those with low vamps and skinny heels.
 Not only do they boost your height instantly, but they also change how you stand and how you walk.
 Basically, you feel sexier and more confident right away.

 That said, there is a balance point.
 If your heels are too high, they never work in your favor at the wedding when it comes to dancing and drinking champagne without the fear of being tipsy.
 Think about it, uncomfortable and excessively high heels will only get in the way of all the fun you can have at the wedding.
 In addition to that, a wedding is a classy affair, excessively high heels (especially those with thick platforms) exude a trashy vibe that you really want to avoid.